 Unfortunately, it also opens a door for scammers, who capitalize on donors’ goodwill to line their pockets.

-Many such frauds involve faux fundraising for veterans and disaster relief.
+Some charity fraud involves faux fundraising for veterans and disaster relief.
+Scammers know how readily we open our hearts and wallets to those who served and those rebuilding their lives after hurricanes, earthquakes or wildfires.
+Charity scammers are especially active during the holidays, the biggest giving season of the year.
 Scammers know how readily we open our hearts and wallets to those who served and those rebuilding their lives after hurricanes, earthquakes or wildfires.
 Charity scammers are especially active during the holidays, the biggest giving season of the year.

-Sham charities succeed by mimicking the real thing.
+Some sham charities succeed by mimicking the real thing..
 Like genuine nonprofits, they reach you via telemarketing, direct mail, email and door-to-door solicitations.
 They create well-designed websites with deceptive names.
-(Cybersecurity firm DomainTools noted a huge jump in URL registrations with the words "Ukraine" and "Ukrainian" in the days after Russia's invasion.)
+(Cybersecurity firm DomainTools noted a huge jump in website registrations with the words "Ukraine" and "Ukrainian" in the days after Russia's invasion, for example.)

 Some operate fully outside the law; others are in fact registered nonprofits but devote little of the money they raise to the programs they promote.
-Federal and state authorities who shut down a massive fundraising network in March 2021 said the affiliated companies pocketed as much as 90 cents on the donated dollar as they bombarded consumers with illegal robocalls and deceptive appeals to support homeless veterans, cancer patients and autistic kids.
+Federal and state authorities who shut down a massive fundraising network in March 2021 said the affiliated companies pocketed as much as 90 cents on the donated dollar as they bombarded consumers with illegal robocalls and deceptive appeals to support homeless veterans, cancer patients and children with autism.